Shivam-kum-mhta/SearchShield/README.md

 - The application uses MongoDB as its database, with Mongoose as the ODM (Object Data Modeling) library.
 - This setup allows for efficient data storage, retrieval, and management.

+## Frontend
+- *React*: A popular JavaScript library for building user interfaces, providing a component-based architecture that enhances code reusability and maintainability.
+- *Tailwind CSS*: A utility-first CSS framework that enables rapid UI development by providing pre-defined utility classes.
+- *Axios*: A promise-based HTTP client for making asynchronous requests from the client-side to the backend API.
+- *Vite*: A fast build tool that supports React and modern JavaScript features, enhancing development speed and efficiency.

 ## Machine Learning Integration

 ### FastAPI